DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-As best understood, with regards to claim 15, Ritter discloses a method for the continuous production of mesh mats made of steel wire having a bundle of parallel longitudinal wires that are welded to transverse wires extending in a manner spaced apart from one another,
+With regards to claim 15, Ritter discloses a method for continuous production of mesh mats made of steel wire having longitudinal wires welded to transverse wires comprising:

-wherein hot-wire material (Abstract) is used as the longitudinal and transverse wires,
+using hot-rolled wire material as the longitudinal and transverse wires [Abstract],

-wherein the longitudinal wires are stretched in a stretching device (9, 10) while being fed to the welding process (4, 6),
+stretching each of the longitudinal wires (completed in deice 1, as seen in Figure 1) in a respective stretching device (9, 10 as seen in Figure 2)) while being fed to a welding process (4),

-wherein the longitudinal wires are drawn through the stretching device by means of a capstan drum (12), and
+drawing each of the longitudinal wires through the respective stretching device by a capstan drum (12), and

-wherein the transverse wire material is also stretched in a separate stretching device (9’, 10’) while being fed to the welding process.
+stretching the transverse wire material (completed in device 5, as seen in Figure 1) in a separate stretching device (9’, 10’, as seen in Figure 3) while being fed to the welding process (4), and

-With regards to claim 16, Ritter discloses wherein all the longitudinal wires form a bundle while being fed to the welding process, in which they are brought parallel to one another in a plane and are simultaneously stretched in this arrangement in the stretching device, as seen in Figure 2 and 3.
+With regards to claim 16, Ritter discloses wherein all the longitudinal wires form the bundle (device 1 into device 2, as seen in Figure 1) while being fed to the welding process, in which they are brought parallel to one another in a plane and are simultaneously stretched while parallel to one another in the plane, as seen in Figures 1 and 3.

 With regards to claim 18, Ritter discloses wherein the transverse wire material and the longitudinal wires are straightened (via rollers 20) after stretching.

-With regards to claim 20, Ritter discloses wherein the stretched transverse wire material is guided through a compensating store and a deflection arc (in absence of any disclosure in the specification or drawings as to what the “compensating store” is structural or functional - the loop storage device 23 is considered to be meet the limitation) and is straightened (via rollers 20) only immediately before it is fed to a welding machine (4, 6) and is cut in the shape of the individual transverse wires (via cutting device 21), as seen in Figure 3.
+With regards to claim 20, Ritter discloses wherein the stretched transverse wire material is guided through a compensating store (15’) and a deflection arc (23) and is straightened (via 20) only immediately before it is fed to the welding machine and is cut (via cutting device 21) in a shape of individual transverse wires.

-a pay-off device (8’) for the transverse wire materials;
+a pay-off device (8’) for the transverse wire material,

-With regards to claim 28, Ritter discloses wherein a device (21) for cutting the transverse wire material into the individual transverse wires is integrated in the transverse wire feeding device.
+With regards to claim 28, Ritter discloses wherein a device cutter (21) for cutting the transverse wire material into individual transverse wires is integrated in a transverse wire feeding device.

 Claim Rejections - 35 USC § 103